Ravi Mohan

-Ravi Mohan (born 10 September 1980), better known by his former stage name Jayam Ravi, is an Indian actor, director and producer who works in Tamil cinema.
-The son of veteran film editor A. Mohan, Ravi made his lead acting debut in Jayam (2003), the success of which prompted the title to become a prefix to his stage name until 2025.
+Ravi Mohan (born 10 September 1980), better known by his former stage name Jayam Ravi, is an Indian actor who works in Tamil cinema.
+The son of veteran film editor A. Mohan and younger brother of director Mohan Raja, Ravi made his lead acting debut in Raja's Jayam (2003), the success of which prompted the title to become a prefix to his stage name until 2025 when he dropped it.
 He has won one Tamil Nadu State Film Award and one Filmfare Award South and three SIIMA Awards respectively.

 The success of Jayam made Ravi continue to collaborate with his brother for other films including M. Kumaran S/O Mahalakshmi (2004), Unakkum Enakkum (2006), Santhosh Subramaniam (2008) and Thani Oruvan (2015).
-He launched his own production company, Ravi Mohan Studios, and produced various films and including Bro Code.
+He launched his own production company, Ravi Mohan Studios, and has produced various films.

 Early life and family

 Ravi Mohan was born as M. Ravi in Tirumangalam, Madurai.
-His father is Editor Mohan, a Tamil, while his mother Varalakshmi is Telugu from Hyderabad.
+His father is Editor Mohan, a Tamil, while his mother Varalakshmi is Telugu and from Hyderabad.
 His father was born as a Muslim while his mother is a Hindu.
 His elder brother, Mohan Raja, is a film director, with most of his films featuring Ravi in the lead role, while his sister, Roja, is a dentist.
 Ravi grew up in both Chennai and Hyderabad.
 He completed his schooling at Jawahar Vidyalaya in Ashok Nagar, Chennai.
 He studied dancing under the Bharatnatyam dancer Nalini Balakrishnan and performed his arangetram at the age of 12.
 After completing his degree in Visual Communication from Loyola College, Chennai, he decided to get into the film industry.
 He also trained in acting at the Kishore Namit Kapur Institute in Mumbai.
 Before debuting as an actor, Ravi had been an assistant director to Suresh Krishna for Aalavandhan (2001), starring Kamal Haasan.